www.pineapplefish56.net

 Written by me

 .
-This is a complete rewrite of a story, I heard on WLS radio in Chicago,
+This is a complete rewrite of a story, I heard on Dick Biondi’s WLS Radio show in Chicago,

 . way back in the ‘60s when I was a teenager.

-Before King Kamehameha united the Hawaiian Islands, each island was ruled by its
+Many years before King Kamehameha united the Hawaiian Islands, each island was ruled by

-own King.
-Many years before, there was a King of one of those islands, who was very
+its own King.
+There was a King of one of those islands, who was very greedy.

-This being the ONLY type of building construction known at this time.)
-But after all he
+the ONLY type of building construction known at this time.)

-was the King and this was his Royal Throne Room.
-Royal Ambassadors from the other
+and this was his Royal Throne Room.
+Royal Ambassadors from the other islands all agreed,

-finer and more elaborate than the last.
-Because of his greedy nature, and to impress
+and more elaborate than the last.
+Because of his greedy nature, and to impress visitors to

-each day they put a tremendous strain on the structure.
-So one day the Royal Throne
+day they put a tremendous strain on the structure.
+So one day the Royal Throne Room

 .
 This ends of our story about "The Greedy King".